How Does the Rainfall Behave in Bolivia? A Full Overview

 Source: https://senamhi.gob.bo/index.php/clima

-As you can see, the rain is heavy in the east of the country at the end of the year, more accurately in the tropical East, amazonian North, and Chiquitania region.
-These 3 parts of the country also don’t experience a very significant decline in rain during the dry season.
-In these 3 regions, the ratio of rain between the dry and the wet season is 1/5.
+As you can see, rainfall is heavy in the east of the country at the end of the year, more precisely in the tropical East, Amazonian North, and Chiquitania regions.
+These three parts of the country also don’t experience a very significant decline in rain during the dry season.
+In these three regions, *the ratio of rain between the dry and wet seasons is 1/5*.

-The situation is very different in the east, center, and south of Bolivia, where the cold Altiplano, the Los Andes Mountains chain, and the Chaco are present.
-In the wet season, these regions get just enough rainfall to not call them arid, but sometimes, very heavy and even risky rain and hail storms will happen.
-On the other hand, in the dry season, almost no rainfall occurs.
+The situation is very different in the west, center, and south of Bolivia, where the cold Altiplano, the Andes Mountain range, and the Chaco are present.
+In the wet season, these regions receive just enough rainfall to avoid being classified as arid, but sometimes, very heavy and even dangerous rain and hailstorms will occur.
+On the other hand, during the dry season, almost no rainfall occurs.

-The main Bolivian cities and tourist places located in this region are:
+The main Bolivian cities and tourist destinations located in this region are:

 • La Paz